 It’s surprisingly easy to make, but it looks just a little bit fancy.
 And it tastes amazing!
 Light, buttery and almond-y.

-- It boasts a beautiful soft, tender crumb
+- Tender texture: It boasts a beautiful soft, tender crumb.

 I had so much fun testing the recipe for this Raspberry Almond Cake.
-I’m a big fan of quick and easy one layer cakes like my Lemon Crumb Cake and popular Apple Cake.
+I’m a big fan of quick and easy one layer cakes like my Lemon Crumb Cake, Blueberry Coffee Cake, Pear Cake and popular Pistachio Cake recipe.
 So I couldn’t wait to make a delicious almond cake filled with juicy raspberries.

 I began recipe testing by using my Apple Cinnamon Cake as the base.
 It uses oil to create a really moist cake.
 I substituted a little flour for almond meal, added almond extract, fresh raspberries and flaked almonds.